Home | About USIG | What's New | Events

 • Accounting Issues provides a general guide to the financial statements of non-profit organizations, and accounting practices and standards in the U.S. and certain other countries.

-• Links contains more than a 100 links to support organizations, networking groups and other resources for international grantmakers.
+• Links contains over 100 links to support organizations, networking groups and other resources for international grantmakers.

 • Publications links to books, reports, papers, and newsletters developed by USIG or the Council on Foundations are available free as downloads or for purchase.